aantonelli94/aantonelli94.github.io/_pages/about.md

 Before my postdoc, I have defended my PhD at the Max Planck Institute for Gravitational Physics (Potsdam, Germany), where I have worked under the supervision of Alessandra Buonanno.
 There I have spent 4 wonderful years, and met many friends and current collaborators.
 I have also thoroughly enjoyed the beautiful lakes around Golm!

-Before that, I have earned my master at the University of Oxford and my bachelor in Science at King's College London.
-My time in the UK not only shaped my scientific interests, but also gave me friends for life.

-How can I forget my true formative years?
-For those, look no further than the Liceo Classico in Perugia, perked in the wonderful hills of Umbria, my forever hometown.
+Before that I was a master student at the University of Oxford, a BSc student at King's College London, and a student at the Liceo Classico in Perugia, perked in the wonderful hills of Umbria, my forever hometown.

 -------------